ptfonseca/pcal/archieve/cran-comments-pcal-1.0.0-s2.md

 This is a **resubmission**.
 In this version we have:

 * Added a reference in the Description field of the DESCRIPTION file.
 This reference provides theoretical background for the statistical methods implemented by the package.

-* Included a README.md file with an overview of the package and some examples.
+* Included a README file with an overview of the package and some examples.

 ## Test environments